julianschuler/keyboards/ergomin/README.md

 ## Parts list
 The ergomin uses a PCB to keep wiring neat and simple, despite the PCB and its complementary components the following parts are needed:
-* 48x keyboard switches (Cherry MX, Gatheron, etc.)
+* 48x keyboard switches (Cherry MX, Gateron, etc.)
 * 42x keycaps 1U
 * 6x keycaps 1.5U
 * 6x countersunk head screws M3x8